Project Versioning Examples

 Example #2: Studio Flow - Several Developers

 This example illustrates the case of several developers who work on the same project.
-This example starts when version 1.0.4 is created and two developers start working based on it (it is assumed that the branch is fully aligned with the tag.
-You can see in example 1 that it is not necessarily the case).
+This example starts when version 1.0.4 is created, and two developers start working based on it (it is assumed that the branch is fully aligned with the tag.
+You can see in example 1 that this is not necessarily the case).

-This is a legitimate case, where another developer continues with an implementation that is aimed for a later version.
-Accordingly, DEV 1 should verify, before proceeding, that DEV 2's changes shall not be part of the current version's content.
+This is a legitimate case where another developer continues with an implementation aimed at a later version.
+So then, DEV 1 should verify, before proceeding, that DEV 2's changes should not be part of the current version's content.

 • DEV 2 initiates the version tagging act.
-He will be rejected because the prospective version tag is the same as DEV 1's (1.0.5), who has already created it.
-This will happen as long as DEV 2 did not pull DEV 1's changes from GIT, with the updated version tag, and as long as he did not change the auto proposed version.
+He will be rejected because the prospective version tag is the same as DEV 1's (1.0.5), already created.
+This will happen as long as DEV 2 does not pull DEV 1's changes from GIT with the updated version tag and as long as he does not change the auto-proposed version.

 diagram